-Manly Village Public School staff model, explicitly teach, recognise and reinforce positive student behaviour and behavioural expectations.
-Positive Behaviour for Learning (PBL) and Grow Your Mind (GYM) consist of evidence -based strategies used daily by teachers to teach self -regulation, reduce impulsivity, increase focus and strengthen peer networks.
+Beverly Hills North Primary School staff model, explicitly teach, recognise and reinforce positive student behaviour and behavioural expectations.
+Zones of Regulation and Smiling Minds consist of evidence-based strategies used daily by teachers to teach self-regulation, reduce impulsivity, increase focus and strengthen peer networks.

 We acknowledge that not all students are encouraged by the same thing or in the same ways.
 Younger students may be more motivated by adult attention while older students are typically more motivated by peer attention, activities, privileges, or freedom.
-Wh en learning new skills, students need immediate and frequent reinforcement and as they develop mastery they respond to intermittent and long-term reinforcement to maintain their social behavioural efforts.
+When learning new skills, students need immediate and frequent reinforcement and as they develop mastery they respond to intermittent and long-term reinforcement to maintain their social behavioural efforts.

-The use of verbal and non -verbal specific positive feedback is the most powerful way to:
+The use of verbal and non-verbal specific positive feedback is the most powerful way to:

-- help adults and learners to focus on positive social behaviour - increase the likelihood that students will use the expected behaviours and skills in the future - decrease unexpected behaviour and reduce the need for corrective responses

-• enhance self-esteem and build an internal focus of control.
+- help adults and learners to focus on positive social behaviour - increase the likelihood that students will use the expected behaviours and skills in the future - decrease unexpected behaviour and reduce the need for corrective responses - enhance self-esteem and build an internal focus of control.